Diagonal Darning Stitch By Hand| From Repairs To Art

 Keep going with those diagonal lines until you’ve filled the whole space.
 It’s like painting with thread!
 This looks so stunning if you are doing Diagonal darning stitch needlepoint.

 Stay relaxed, and remember: even spacing makes everything look neat & makes the perfect sewing inspiration.
+But in diagonal darning stitch, deciding the spacing isn’t a headache.
+You can decide on your hole size.

 Now for the end part—